jmil/Bioe421_521-MicrocontrollerApplications/Lab_05--UsersPermsPythonRegex/Lab05_B--PythonAndRegex.md

 Using this basic structure for `python` regex searching taking text from command-line as the argument, follow the rest of the tutorial by creating a new file for each row in the tutorial.

-Figure out a way to suppress the very first `arg` so that the script-name itself is not taken as an input.
-Explain:

-	: